pixelsyndicate/Angular-xGuage-Playground/README.md

 This is derived from work done by Ashish Chopra's [ngx-gauge](https://github.com/ashish-chopra/ngx-gauge) project and his Angular 1.x [angular-gauge](https://github.com/ashish-chopra/angular-gauge) demo.

+This demo provides a Web-based UI to change the parameters and values for the gauge, including colors, gauge indicator weights and styles, and is intented to give the developer (@ashish-chopra) some space so he's not overwhelmed to do further development on this great tool.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.